Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 ">
 </p>

+## 0. Literature Review

+Before starting, do a thorough a thorough search of the relevant authorities.
+For cross-sectional and near-term predictions there is plenty of literature, for long-term predictions there is not much.

 ## 1. Higher Order Cognitive Choices

 The most important part of the modelling effort is to have the correct higher-order cognitive choices laid out: